OS-MPI/OS-MPI.github.io/_projects/MIT-MGH_MPS.md

     alt: "Sample magnetization curves with VivoTrax and OceanNano SPP-25-25"
 ---

 This is the "MPS" device developed by the MIT/MGH group which is intended to be a cheap and accesible platform for characterizing SPIONs.
+It was designed to be both easily assembled and implemented, additionally the system was designed to be affordable.
+The cost is anywhere from $500 if you have a DAQ board (such as NIDAQ USB 6211) already, but can far exceed that if dedicated DAQs/precision amplifiers are purchased.

+Within this project is also code (MATLAB) to analyze raw data for magnetometry/spectroscopy/relaxometry.
 # [Link to Files](https://github.com/OS-MPI/MPS)
 # [Link to Wiki](https://github.com/OS-MPI/MPS/wiki)
 {% include gallery caption="This is a sample gallery to go along with this case study." %}